Information on Volunteer Teacher Placements

 Teachers can really make an impact with their work in our partner schools, especially in areas such as group work and positive reinforcement, practices which are not commonly used in Uganda.

-It is imperative to us that the highest possible standards of education are delivered by our partner schools because, within them, Nurture Africa is currently sponsoring more than 200 orphans and children made vulnerable as a consequence of HIV/AIDS.
-All schools in Uganda are fee-paying, so without Nurture Africa these kids would have no chance of going to school.
+It is imperative to us that the highest possible standards of education are delivered by our partner schools in Uganda.
+Nurture Africa is currently sponsoring more than 500 orphans and children made vulnerable as a consequence of HIV/AIDS, within these schools.
+All schools in Uganda are fee-paying; therefore without the Nurture Africa Education Enablement Project, the opportunity of receiving a formal education would be out of reach for these children..

 Nurture Africa believes that education and empowerment offer the key to escaping the poverty-cycle.
-Our child sponsorship programme provides that opportunity by giving vulnerable kids access to a school education.
-We commit to support children’s education from primary right through to third level.
+We commit to support children’s education from primary right through to third level, as well as supporting vocational education needs.

 Nansana (urban option)